satyamumar2020/PatientOnboardingApplication/Readme.md

 If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/PavanSaiSheshetti/PatientOnboardingApp_Web/issues/new) by including your search query and the expected result.

+## Contributors
+- This is a group project, our team-size is of 5-members.
+- Each member of our team has been worked on 2-3 story-points.